manatlan/htag/docs/calling_an_event.md

         self+=Tag.input(_value="default", js="tag.focus()")
 ```

-So, every time the Tag 'App' is rendered, it creates an input field, and take the focus (`tag` is a special js var, in this context, to quickly access to the input element) (BTW : it should be named 'self' to be more consistent, perhaps in a post 1.0.0 version).
+So, every time the Tag 'App' is rendered, it creates an input field, and take the focus (`tag` is a special js var, in this context, to quickly access to the input element) (BTW : it should be named 'self' to be more consistent, perhaps before 1.0.0 version).

 Another approach could be :